Where to get debt and benefits advice

 Regulated debt advice

-Shelter does not provide regulated debt advice to the public but the following charities do:
+Shelter does not give regulated debt advice but these charities do:

-All provide high quality online information, self help tools, online chat and phone service.
+They have good information, self help tools, online chat and phone services.

 Be wary of debt management companies that charge for their services.

 Some advertise free debt advice through online adverts but could be offering debt management plans that you pay for instead.

 Legal advice if your home is at risk

 You could get free legal advice and representation if you're: